 About Easy Shrimp Jambalaya

-Since it’s only The Husband I in this house, I’m constantly looking for dinners that are 1) easy to make for two people – or, at the very least, recipes that make it easy to adjust the number of servings – and 2) make for great leftovers, since both of us seem to be pretty busy people these days.
+Since it’s only an old friend of mine I in this house, I’m constantly looking for dinners that are 1) easy to make for two people – or, at the very least, recipes that make it easy to adjust the number of servings – and 2) make for great leftovers, since both of us seem to be pretty busy people these days.
 There have been plenty of times when one (or both!) of us had to skip eating a freshly made meal so we could wrap up some other obligation that needed our attention first.

 So more times than not, I find myself either flying solo with a dinner painstakingly measured for two or it’s the following day and I’m the one eating leftovers.
 In fact, I’ve become a bit of a master in these two fields, and from my “vast” experience I always try to avoid these two things:

 - Meals that are hard to divide evenly.
 On the surface this seems simple (just divide the pasta, have one fish filet per person, etc etc) but think about doing this for a turkey or a ham.
 Not so easy anymore, or at least not without a lot of work.

 - Food that will last at least one night (and possibly two) in the fridge and still taste god.
 I know you know what I mean; there some dishes out there that are only good in the moments after they’ve been cooked.

 No one likes the time and effort they put into dinner to be wasted, and all of this was becoming a real problem for me until I discovered a solution that helps make a lot of the above concerns obsolete: Minute® Ready to Serve Rice.

 So what’s so great about these Minute Ready to Serve Rice bowls?